int128/errto/README.md

 ### Rewrite commands

-You can run the following command.
+You can run the following commands.

 - `go-errors`: rewrite with Go errors (1.13+)
 - `xerrors`: rewrite with `golang.org/x/xerrors`